 Finally, data processors are external companies who use data that you control.
 The scope is fairly wide; it could be solicitors, accountants, IT services or even postal services if you’re sending products or marketing material to your customers.

-What will change with the GDPR?
+What has changed with the GDPR?

 At each of these stages, the onus is on the person collecting data to ensure that the entire process is compliant.